Tulip raises $39.5 million to help manufacturers build apps

 Tulip, a software developer building a no-code app development platform tailored to manufacturers, today revealed that it has raised $39.5 million in a series B round led by DMG MORI, with participation from Vertex Ventures, NEA, and Pitango.
 The fresh capital brings the company’s total raised to over $70 million, following an $18.4 million series B round in February 2019 and a $13 million series A round in January 2017.
 CEO Natan Linder said it will fuel Tulip’s growth in the small and medium-sized enterprises (SME) market and in Europe, the Middle East, Africa, and Japan.

 “We could not have asked for a better partner [than DMG MORI],” said Linder, who added that Tulip plans to open an office in Munich in the coming months.
 “While Tulip is already working with many of the largest global manufacturers, the machining SME market has always been core for us.
 DMG MORI and Tulip will be able to together offer software that has never before been available for SMEs.
-With [our] manufacturing app platform and our new no code machine-monitoring capabilities, machining customers will be able to significantly improve productivity.”
+With [our] manufacturing app platform and our new no-code machine-monitoring capabilities, machining customers will be able to significantly improve productivity.”

 Somerville, Massachusetts-based Tulip was cofounded in 2014 by Linder, who previously worked at the MIT Media Lab as a research assistant, and fellow Media Lab research affiliate and postdoctoral associate Rony Kubat.
 The two envisioned a full-stack solution that would enable manufacturing customers to build apps connecting to factory floor sensors and would ingest and transform this data without requiring users to learn any programming languages or database syntax.